jetbrains-academy/Coroutines-and-channels/Coroutines/Outer scope/task.md

 }
 ```

-All of the nested coroutines are automatically started with the inherited context.
-The dispatcher is a part of this
+All nested coroutines are automatically started with the inherited context, of which the dispatcher is a part.
-context.
-That's why all of the coroutines started by `async` are started with the context of the default dispatcher:
+That's why all of the coroutines instigated by `async` are started within the context of the default dispatcher:

 ```kotlin
 suspend fun loadContributorsConcurrent(